 With most Carlton fans expecting a relegation battle McJannet’s side made a fantastic start to the campaign, losing just one of the opening 15 games and finishing in eighth place.
 The club also made it to the final of the Notts Senior Cup for the first time before being well beaten by Conference North Eastwood Town.

 If Carlton fans thought that was impressive, the next three seasons brought even more success.
-2011-12 saw the Millers finish second in the table, their highest ever placing to date, score 101 league goals and only go out of the play-offs after a penalty shoot-out against Leek Town.
+2011-12 saw the Millers finish second in the table, their highest pyramid finish to date, score 101 league goals and only go out of the play-offs after a penalty shoot-out defeat against Leek Town.

 The league form dipped in 2012-13 but McJannet brought silverware to the Club in the form of a first ever Notts Senior Cup success, beating his former club Sutton Town 5-2 in the final, even though centre-half Grant Brindley had to play in goal due to an injury crisis.
 The club also made it through the third round qualifying of the FA Cup for the first time before going out to Bradford (Park Avenue).